All About Proton Therapy

 What is radiation therapy?

 Radiation therapy uses high energy x-rays to damage the DNA of cells, thereby killing the cancer cells, or at least stopping them from reproducing.
 Radiation also damages normal cells, but because normal cells are growing more slowly, they are better able to repair this radiation damage than are cancer cells.
 In order to give normal cells time to heal and to reduce a patient's side effects, radiation treatments are typically given in small daily doses, five days a week, over a 5-7 week period.
-It is estimated that more than 50% of cancer patients will receive radiation at some point during their treatment.

 How is radiation therapy given?

-Radiation therapy is considered to be a "local" therapy, meaning it treats a specific localized area of the body.
+Radiation therapy is considered to be a "local" therapy, meaning it treats a specific area of the body.
 This is in contrast to systemic therapy, such as chemotherapy, which travels throughout the body.
-There are two main types of radiation therapy: external radiation therapy, where a beam of radiation is directed from outside the body, and internal radiation therapy, also called brachytherapy or implant therapy, where a source of radioactivity is surgically placed inside the body near the tumor.
+There are two main types of radiation therapy: external radiation therapy, where a beam of radiation is directed from outside the body, and internal radiation therapy, also called brachytherapy or implant therapy, where a source of radioactivity is placed inside the body near the tumor.